westliam-x/asett/README.md

 ## Disclaimer
 The data used in this web application is for educational purposes only.
 The information provided should not be used as investment advice.
+Also note that UI was not the main focus of this project just the idea of the funtionality Some programming lexicons were also purposely overlooked

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.